Landlords love to watch our records, so we watch them back. Here’s the worst of the worst.

 He was in trouble in 2013 after some of his tenants rented a property from Davis that Davis did not actually own.
 The tenants were evicted with 24 hours notice after this was discovered, and had to pack up and get out.

-Powelton Properties (owned by Sheldon Schwartz) has a long list of tenant complaints.
+Powelton Properties (owned by Sheldon Schwartz) is a management company with a long list of tenant complaints.
 Those brought to PTU include complaints of illegally jury rigged breakers and related potentially dangerous electrical problems.
 Other complaints include misleading tenants, pest infestations, refusal to make necessary repairs, raising rent after lease renewal, heating problems, and fire safety issues.
 Tenants are repeatedly called liars when making complaints and asking for assistance.
 Their Yelp and Better Business Bureau pages are telling.